UCREL/HEC/examples/hints_tools_for_python_monitoring/scalene_example/README.md

 Using Pip:

-1. **(Optional)** You can create a conda environment first as a full python virtual environment before installing the pip requirements, rather than installing the pips to a virtualenv or directly to your systems python installation.
-To create a conda environment for this: `conda create -n scalene-example python=3.8`
+1. **(Optional)** You can create a Conda environment first as a full python virtual environment before installing the pip requirements, rather than installing the pips to a virtualenv or directly to your systems python installation.
+To create a Conda environment for this: `conda create -n scalene-example python=3.8`
 2. Install the required pips: `pip install -r requirements.txt`
 3. Download the SpaCy NER model `python -m spacy download en_core_web_sm`
 4. run `bash scalene.sh`
-5. **(Optional)** to remove the conda environment afterwards run; `conda deactivate && conda env remove -n scalene-example`
+5. **(Optional)** to remove the Conda environment afterwards run; `conda deactivate && conda env remove -n scalene-example`

 Using conda:

-1. Install the required pips: `conda env create -n scalene-example --file ./environment.yaml`
+1. Install the required Conda packages: `conda env create -n scalene-example --file ./environment.yaml`
 2. Activate the new conda environment `conda activate scalene-example`
+3. Install the required Python pips: `pip install -r requirements.txt`
-3. Download the SpaCy NER model `python -m spacy download en_core_web_sm`
+4. Download the SpaCy NER model `python -m spacy download en_core_web_sm`
-4. run `bash scalene.sh`
+5. run `bash scalene.sh`
-5. If you want to remove this conda environment afterwards run; `conda deactivate && conda env remove -n scalene-example`
+6. If you want to remove this Conda environment afterwards run; `conda deactivate && conda env remove -n scalene-example`

 ## Scalene output